BurnedKirby/Minecraft-Turn-Based-Battle-Mod/README.md

 A mod for Minecraft (using Minecraft Forge) that employs a turn-based battle system.

-This mod is still in development, as in it is not finished.

-Mod currently compiles on Minecraft Forge 1.5.2-7.8.1.738
+Mod currently compiles on Minecraft Forge 1.6.2-9.10.0.789

-Development for Minecraft version 1.6.2 can be seen in the 1.6.2 branch.

 To use, check out the Downloads page on the wiki to get the latest compiled version of the mod as well as instructions.
-Alternatively, setup Minecraft Forge 1.5.2-7.8.1.738 and place the "burnedkirby" folder in src for compiling.
+Alternatively, setup Minecraft Forge 1.6.2-9.10.0.789 and place the "burnedkirby" folder in src for compiling.